siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability-part-1.md

 ## P vs NP and NP Completeness

+>If you're getting confused, [forget about it](https://www.youtube.com/watch?v=pS6zJ7IsJkM)
+>
+>{: .prompt-danger}

 I tried consicely explaining P vs NP.
 I'll perhaps make another post explaining the intricacies of P vs NP.

-What I'm going to explain will skip over a lot of intricacies of the definition such as $$P\subseteq$$
+What I'm going to explain will skip over a lot of intricacies of the definition such as $$P\subseteq NP$$

+P problems are those which are both easy to check and solve.
+NP problems are easy to check and hard to solve.
+NP complete problems are problems in NP such that they can simulate every problem in NP.
+Or that every problem in NP can be represented as/reduced to an NP complete problem.

+For those familiar with Big O notation, P problems are solvable in polynomial time by a deterministic Turing Machine $$O(n^c)$$ for a constant $c$ whereas problems in NP take exponentially longer to solve as the numbe of variables gets larger $$O(x^n)$$.
+I'm skipping over a lot of important nuances, for which I will make a new post.

 [Simplest video explaining P vs NP I could find ](https://www.youtube.com/watch?v=YX40hbAHx3s)

 [ A Video by Proffesor Moshe Vardi explaining P vs NP in more detail ](https://www.youtube.com/watch?v=7jZ2yha4nH8)

+## Boolean Satisfiability

+I decided not to directly use backtracking and instead use a SAT Solver.
+(Even the SAT Solver uses )

 ## Footnotes and Bibliography